 Data Breach Insurance

 If you regularly take payments from your customers via credit and debit cards, you will want to add data breach insurance to your policy.
 Many cybercriminals like to target small to mid-sized businesses that may have vulnerabilities in their systems.

 In the event that a cybercriminal gets a hold of your information, data breach insurance can help pay for costs related to responding to a cyber-attack.
-Most cyber insurance policies, or data breach insurance, can cover the cost of notifying customers and affected parties, legal fees, and fines.
+Most cyber insurance policies, or data breach insurance, can cover the cost of notifying customers and affected parties as well as help to cover legal fees.

 Requirements for Business Owners Policies

-It is important to note that not all businesses qualify for a BOP.
-Each insurance carrier has its own set of requirements that your business must meet before extending a business owners policy to you.
+It is important to note that not all LLC businesses qualify for a BOP.
+Each insurance carrier has its own set of requirements that your business must meet before extending a Business Owners Policy to you.
 In general, most insurers have requirements for your business class, business location, size of the location, and your revenue.

 Some BOP requirements include having:

 - Less than 100 employees

 - Less than $1 million in revenue annually